-If you are interested in learning more about Chabot and about the exciting volunteer opportunities available, please attend our next volunteer orientation on February 27th, from 10am - 2pm.
-To attend, please RSVP online.
+If you are interested in learning more about Chabot and about the exciting volunteer opportunities available, please attend our next volunteer orientation in late Summer.
+Return to this page to RSVP after July 15th.

-Volunteer Orientation is offered three times per year and will cover the following:
+Volunteer Orientations are offered three times per year and will cover the following: